 The aim of the action is to complement the implementation of the 'Joint Action on Personalized Cancer Medicine' led by the Member States, thus helping to reduce the burden of cancer both at a personal and societal level, namely by supporting the Europe's Beating Cancer Plan and policy initiatives on personalised medicine.
-It may also support other Union initiatives that aim at improving public health, such as the '1+ Million Genomes' Initiative 107 and the Initiative to Understand Cancer (UNCAN.eu)108 in so far as it shares the objectives of promoting personalised treatments and support ground-breaking research needed to advance the understanding of cancer mechanisms in order to improve the cancer care pathway.
+It may also support other Union initiatives that aim at improving public health, such as the '1+ Million Genomes' Initiative105 and the Initiative to Understand Cancer (UNCAN.eu)106 in so far as it shares the objectives of promoting personalised treatments and support ground-breaking research needed to advance the understanding of cancer mechanisms in order to improve the cancer care pathway.

 This action should cover the ambition of the sixth flagship of the Europe's Beating Cancer Plan, the 'Cancer diagnostic and treatment for all' initiative.
-It will build on the results of the EU4Health Programme funded projects, such as the Personalised Cancer Medicine for all EU citizens ('PCM4EU')109, the EU Cancer and Public Health Genomics platform project
+It will build on the results of the EU4Health Programme funded projects, such as the Personalised Cancer Medicine for all EU citizens ('PCM4EU')107, the EU Cancer and Public Health Genomics platform project ('CAN.HEAL')108, as well as the project for improved diagnostics and survival for all children with Acute Myeloid and the Leukaemia treated within the NOPHO-DB- SHIP consortium; a

-Council conclusions on personalised medicine for patients.
-(2015/C 421/03).
+104 Council conclusions on personalised medicine for patients.
+(2015/C 421/03)

-European '1+ Million Genomes' Initiative.
+105 European '1+ Million Genomes' Initiative.

-UNderstand CANcer (uncan.eu).
+106 UNderstand CANcer (uncan.eu).

-Personalised Cancer Medicine for all EU Citizens (PCM4EU).
+107 Personalised Cancer Medicine for all EU Citizens (PCM4EU).